Mueller Will Issue No Further Indictments, DOJ Says

 “I remain committed to as much transparency as possible, and I will keep you informed as to the status of my review,” Barr wrote in the public letter.

 It’s unclear when the report may be released to the public in full.
-Kenneth Starr’s report into wrongdoing by Bill Clinton was released on the Internet in September of 1998.
+Kenneth Starr’s report into wrongdoing by Bill Clinton was released on the internet in September of 1998.

 We're answering your questions here: https://t.co/n3bMwdDCWb